xen-42/ow-dreamstalker/README.md

 # Escape the Dreamstalker

-A short horror mod for Outer Wilds.
+A short horror story mod for Outer Wilds.